Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into system by using the proper login and password.
-1. Switch the display mode between `Mirror` and `Join Displays`.
+1. If using more than one display, switch the display mode between `Mirror` and `Join Displays`.

 **Expected result**

-1. The image should be displayed on the internal LCD and an external HDMI display in `Mirror` and `Join Displays` modes.
+1. The image should be displayed on the external HDMI display in `Mirror` and `Join Displays` modes.

 ### DSP002.002 External HDMI display in OS (Windows 11)